-There is a huge demand for legal services in the "forgotten middle" and few practitioners to meet the need
+There is a huge demand for legal services in the "forgotten middle" and few practitioners to meet the need.

-The Modest Means Program can help you develop an efficient practice and meet this need while earning a reasonable fee
+The Modest Means Program can help you develop an efficient practice and meet this need while earning a reasonable fee.

-Give Back—While Growing Your practice
+Give Back—While Growing Your Practice

 -Many people want to get legal help, but don’t qualify for legal aid programs

 -Many want to pay, but can’t afford the market rate

 -Build a practice that’s efficient, and fills a huge legal need

 Meet the Pro Bono Voluntary Standard

-- Your legal services will count towards the State Bar of Michigan’s pro bono service standard for every attorney to serve three clients or provide 30 hours of service each year
+The clients you serve will have incomes not exceeding 250% of federal poverty guidelines.
+For those clients with incomes under 200% of poverty level, your legal services will count towards the State Bar of Michigan’s pro bono service standard for every attorney to serve three clients or provide 30 hours of service each year.

 Modest Means Program Legal Topic Areas

 Domestic Relations/Family Law